One Magic Christmas: Plot

 Abbie goes to the town's Christmas tree to find Gideon and asks him to bring back her father.
-He tells her he can't and the only one who can is Santa Claus.
+He tells her he can't and that Santa Claus is the only person who can.
 Gideon takes Abbie to the North Pole to see Santa, who informs her that he also cannot fix what has happened or make her mother feel better, but perhaps Abbie can.
-He shows her his workshop, which is a factory run by Christmas angels (dead people like Gideon) instead of elves.
+He shows her his workshop, which is a factory run by Christmas angels instead of elves.
 He retrieves a letter Ginnie sent him as a child and tells Abbie to give it to her mother.

 Gideon returns Abbie to her house and she gives her mother the letter.
-Reading it makes her realize that the spirit of Christmas is to be thankful for what she has.
-She goes outside to mail Abbie's letter and says goodbye to Gideon.
-All the Christmas lights on the street come back on and it is the night before Christmas Eve again.
-Jack is alive.
+Reading it makes Ginnie realize that the spirit of Christmas is to be thankful for what she has.
+She mails Abbie's letter and says goodbye to Gideon.
+All the Christmas lights on the street come back on and Ginnie sees Jack walking through the neighbourhood as he did two days before Christmas.

 The next day, Ginnie's boss gives her the day off so she can spend it with her family.
-At the gas station, she buys Harry's camp stove.
-He does not rob the bank.
+At the gas station, she buys Harry's camp stove causing him to not rob the bank.
 That evening, she attends the tree lighting in the village square and joins the participants in singing O Christmas Tree.
-Later, the family is celebrating Christmas at Caleb's and she writes a check to Jack for the bike shop as a Christmas present.
+Later, the family is celebrating Christmas at Caleb's and she writes a cheque to Jack for the bike shop as a Christmas present.
 Ginnie hears Santa downstairs and finds him putting presents under the tree.
 He tells her "Merry Christmas, Ginnie" and she says it in return.